Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Prohibits drone takeoff and landing at specified parks and city preserves effective June 15, 2017.
+Prohibits drone takeoff and landing at specified city parks and preserves.

 Restrictions

-Drones prohibited in: Tempe Beach Park, Tempe section of Papago Park, Rio Salado Park, city preserves.
-Other Tempe parks not covered.
+Prohibited: Tempe Beach Park, Tempe section of Papago Park, Rio Salado Park, and city preserves.
+Other Tempe parks are not covered.

 View source